unisonweb/olddocsite/_includes/unisontour.markdown

 > ☝️ There's nothing special about using GitHub here; you can also host your Unison git repos elsewhere.
 Just use whatever git URL you'd use on your git hosting provider for a `git push`.

-After you've forked the base repo, you can push to it:
+After you've forked the base repo, feel free to rename it to anything you like, or keep the name `unisonbase`.
+You can then push to it:

 **Unison**
 ```
-.mylibrary.releases.v1> path .
+.mylibrary.releases.v1> cd .
 .> push git@github.com:<yourgithubuser>/unisonbase.git
 ```